demian85/gnip/README.md

 The batch size used when adding/deleting rules in bulk.
 (Defaults to 5000)

 #### options.parser
 Much like the `parser` option allowed in the [Gnip Stream](https://github.com/demian85/gnip#gnipstream) constructor, you can pass a custom parser handler/library for incoming JSON data.
-This is optional, and defaults to the native `JSON` parser.
+This is optional, and defaults to the [json-bigint](https://www.npmjs.com/package/json-bigint) library.
 [More details](https://github.com/demian85/gnip#optionsparser).

 ## API methods